-I can remember a time in my life when I absolutely could not handle one more bit stress.
+I can remember a time in my life when I absolutely could not handle one more bit of stress.
 I was in my late twenties and my roller coaster of emotions could be set off with the slightest let down–traffic, being 5 minutes late to work or even just someone interrupting a conversation.
 I was working three jobs, not eating properly, drinking too much caffeine, exercising too much and letting every little life issue get under my skin.
-On top of this, I didn’t have a healthy family network of support, since I lived hours away from them.
-This was basically a recipe for health disaster and ultimately lead to what I like to call a “burn out.”
-I later found out during my time studying nutrition that there is a proper name for what we call “crashing, exhaustion or burn out.”
+On top of this, I didn’t have a healthy family network of support.
+This was a recipe for health disaster and ultimately lead to what I like to call a “burn out.”
+I later found out during my time studying nutrition there is a proper name for what we call, “crashing, exhaustion or burn out.”
 In the holistic world this period of “meltdown” is known as adrenal fatigue.
-In an earlier post found here I explain what adrenal fatigue is and how imbalanced blood pressure (from not eating properly) and hormone imbalance (from unchecked stress) go hand in hand with adrenal fatigue.
+In in this post, I explain the importance of adaptogens for stress and depression + my top three!

 More about Adaptogens…